 beelab.umn.edu express how important bee health and nutrition is to fighting off other causes of bee sickness and death:

-- … pollen and nectar collected from flowering plants that contain nutrients necessary for growth and survival.
+- … pollen and nectar [is] collected from flowering plants [and contains] nutrients necessary for growth and survival.
 Honey bees with access to better and more complete nutrition exhibit improved immune system function and behavioral defenses for fighting off effects of pathogens and pesticides

 - Bee colonies are chronically exposed to parasitic mites, viruses, diseases, miticides, pesticides, and poor nutrition, which weaken and make innate defenses insufficient at overcoming these combined stressors